Former ABC11 reporter reunites with mom who was in the NC mountains when Helene hit

 Norwood shared an update live on Good Morning America -- her mom even made a special appearance.

-"It was an agonizing weight," she said.
+"It was an agonizing wait," she said.
 "She's safe, she's back home with us."